Announcing Social Comments for Ghost

 • I add links to selected outside mentions in a custom field in each post at Ghost

-I can add new comments using a simple HTML form stored locally, or in my case, I host it on a server in my house that I can reach from anywhere.
-It only takes a quick second to copy/paste URLs of mentions I want to share, and I'll eventually try and figure out how even easier ways to do this (honestly, I wish I could click some magical "super-favorite" button on a social media site that my blog could interpret and import right into a thread on my blog).
+I add the comments using a simple HTML form stored locally, or in my case, I host it on a server in my house that I can reach from anywhere.
+It only takes a quick second to copy/paste URLs of mentions I want to share, and I'll eventually try and figure out easier ways to do this (honestly, I wish I could click some magical "super-favorite" button on a social media site that my blog could interpret and import right into a thread on my blog).

 Some nitty gritty technical details